Meet Peridot

 “How can you be so sure,” I asked?

 “Well, the gold is stamped 10k, the casting and the shank are very thin, and it appears to have been re-sized.
-Note the difference in the thickness at the apex of the shank, re-sized by an amateur, I would say.
+Note the difference in the thickness at the apex of the shank, which was re-sized by an amateur, I would say.
 Notice the graver marks; someone has added this crosscut design feature after the ring was cast." he paused to check the clock.

 "The tablet-shaped stone itself, note the tablet's thickness variation.
 Note the spinach green color; as you rub the stone with your thumb, it exhibits a greasy luster.
 The surface is irregular and could stand some re-polishing.
 The stone is translucent with these green flecks of mica within the structure.
 This is typical of material from Wyoming; fine quality Jadeite from Burma has a more homogenous texture free from these annoying spots.
 All in all, this is obviously Nephrite, an inexpensive piece.”